stanfordnlp/CoreNLP/_pages/coref.md

 ## More Details

 ### Deterministic System
 This is a multi-pass sieve rule-based coreference system.
-See [this page](http://nlp.stanford.edu/software/dcoref.html) for usage and more details.
+See [the Stanford Deterministic Coreference Resolution System page](http://nlp.stanford.edu/software/dcoref.html) for usage and more details.

 ### Statistical System
 This is a mention-ranking model using a large set of features.
 It operates by iterating through each mention in the document, possibly adding a coreference link between the current one and a preceding mention at each step.
 Some relevant options: